 Neuropathy is nerve damage that can be caused by diabetes, toxins, injury or medications.
 It comes with challenging symptoms of pain, numbness, burning and tingling starting in the hands and feet.
 Proper nutrition is important for stopping further nerve damage and managing symptoms.
 These foods can help you manage your neuropathy.

 Water is an essential food for your nerves.
 Many people with neuropathy do not drink enough water and can become dehydrated, which decreases total blood volume.
-Dehydration makes it difficult to get the necessary nutrients to your nerves.
+Dehydration makes it difficult to get the necessary nutrients to your nerves and can increase the risk of diabetes complications.
 Aim to drink at least 8 cups of water per day.

 Omega-3s are essential fats that the body can only get from the diet.
 These fats reduce inflammation but are also needed to support overall nerve health.
-The best sources of omega-3s are from seafood, nuts and seeds or from supplements like Nutarniq Essentials, which contains all three pro-nerve omega-3s.
+The best sources of omega-3s are from seafood, nuts and seeds or from supplements like Frontline Neuropathy Clinical Omega-3, which contains all three pro-nerve omega-3s.